awesome-panel/awesome-panel-cli/README.md

 THIS PROJECT IS IN AN ALPHA STATE AND WILL CHANGE.
 USE IT AT YOUR OWN RISK.

-The aim of the `awesome-panel-cli` project is to **turn you into a rockstar developer of high quality data apps**.
-We want to provide the best developer experience for data apps in Python.
+We want to

+- **make it super simple to create high-quality data apps**.

+We provide

-To do this the `awesome-panel-cli` provides an opinionated command line interface (CLI) `pn` and a set of *best practice* templates.
+- an opinionated command line interface (CLI) `pn` and
+- a set of *best practice* templates

-For example you can install and create a new *app* as simple as
+You can install and create a new *app* as simple as

 ```bash
 pip install awesome-panel-cli[all]